 We are in the process of building an updraught wood-fired Bottle Kiln aptly named because of its distinctive bottle-like shape.
-Bottle ovens and kilns were synonymous with the manufactory of pottery in England from the early part of the 18th to the mid-20th century.
-Our kiln when completed will be used to fire pottery made at the Pottworks on our Staffordshire wheel.
+Bottle ovens and kilns were synonymous with the manufacturing of pottery in England from the early part of the 18th to the mid-20th century.
+Our kiln, when completed, will be used to fire pottery made at the Pottworks on our Staffordshire wheel.

 Clay Borrow Pits

-While building the first mill pond in Camden c.1752 Robert Mulhouse recovered wild clay of the highest quality so high in fact that locals started calling it “Porcelain Earth”.
-The brickyard is located near an area of borrow clay pits that where mined starting in the second half of the 18th century through the early 20th century.
+While building the first mill pond in Camden c.1752, Robert Mulhouse recovered wild clay of the highest quality.
+So high in fact, that locals started calling it “Porcelain Earth”.
+The brickyard is located near an area of borrow clay pits that were mined starting in the second half of the 18th century through the early 20th century.

 Visiting Clay Artisans

-The Historic Camden Foundation is not state or federally funded so we relay on individual donations.
+The Historic Camden Foundation is not state or federally funded so we rely on individual donations.
 Even a small donation truly helps.
 So please send a gift and make a difference!